 - 16 in hairpin legs: $22

-- Things we already had: wood glue, Varathane clear satin polyurethane, Minwax golden oak stain, miter saw, jig saw, sand paper, wood filler
+- Things we already had: wood glue, Varathane clear satin polyurethane, Minwax golden oak stain, miter saw, jig saw or circular saw, sand paper, wood filler

 Step 1: Cut down the 1x3x8 boards

 We picked up all our materials from Home Depot then started laying out each 1×3 piece on our plywood board!
 Since we wanted a bigger coffee table, we didn’t cut down the plywood but you definitely could if you wanted a smaller table.
 We measured the center of our board and drew 2 lines dividing the board into 4 equal quarters.
 Then cut your first 1×3 piece at the top to make a 45 degree angle, line up the piece to the lines you drew in the center, measure on your board where the plywood will end, and make another 45 degree cut.
 It’s fine if the boards are a little longer than the plywood, you can clean that up later.
 Here are the boards we started with:

 Then just continue on from there!
 Cut, mark cut until the whole plywood board is covered.